jswnr/jswnr/README.md

 # Hi there 👋
-I'm just a guy who enjoys exploring the world of electronics engineering.
+I'm just a guy who enjoys exploring the world of electronics engineering and computer science.
 I love tinkering with technology and learning something new every day. <br>
 Feel free to check out my work.

 ## Technologies I use